Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 .. hint::
     If your image doesn't meet the params above, we suggest to use :doc:`Mapflow API <../api/processing_api>` / :doc:`QGIS plugin <../api/qgis_mapflow>` which have more capabilities.
+There you can also use our new :ref:`My imagery main` tool for storing and processing multiple images.
 Mapflow supports RGB imagery and also process single-band (panchromatic) imagery, but the AI models are not tuned for such kind of data, so the quality of the result may be worse than expected.